ninja-van/airflow-boilerplate/README.md

 # Airflow Boilerplate
-A complete development environment setup for working with Airflow, based on the article (insert link here)
+A complete development environment setup for working with Airflow, based on the article (insert link here).
+If you are interested in learning about the thoughts and processes behind this setup, do read the article.
+Otherwise, if you want to get hands-on immediately, you can skip it and just follow the instructions below to get started.

 ![The overall setup diagram](/images/setup_diagram.png)